Creating a DNS sinkhole with Perl and unbound(8)

 Why not just use an adblocker?

-DNS sinkholes have some unique strengths that aren’t possible with an adblocker alone.
-Domain filtering can be applied to the entire network, meaning individual configuration for every device isn’t strictly necessary.
-One benefit of this is that domains can be blocked on devices that aren’t very manipulable otherwise (think Internet of Things, smart TVs, mobile devices, guest devices, and so forth).
+DNS sinkholes have unique strengths that an adblocker alone cannot provide.
+You can apply domain filtering to the entire network, meaning individual configuration for every device isn’t necessary.
+You can block domains on devices that aren’t easily configurable otherwise (think Internet of Things, smart TVs, mobile devices, guest devices, and so forth).

 Where to get the domains to block?

-There are many different sources.
+Many different sources exist.
 The ticked lists from firebog.net are worth considering.
-This is how ticked lists are described:
+Here’s how ticked lists work:

-Sites with preferrably no falsely blocked sites, for Pi-hole installs that will have minimal maintenance
+Sites with preferably no falsely blocked sites, for Pi-hole installs that require minimal maintenance

 Pi-hole is a popular DNS sinkhole with a web interface.